Eyelash lifts: Process, benefits and risks

 • Brittle-feeling eyelashes

 If you have sensitive skin, ask your salon if they offer patch testing.
 This will allow you to check for irritation or an allergic reaction to the adhesives and chemicals used before your procedure.
-If you have a reaction to any type of cosmetic product, contact your doctor.
+If you have a reaction to any type of cosmetic product, contact your eye doctor.

-Finally, even though it’s not a safety concern, there’s always the risk that you won’t like the end result of your lash lift.
+Finally, even though it’s not a safety concern, there’s always the risk that you won’t like the result of your lash lift.

 Can anyone get an eyelash lift?